CLDC-OU/ThaDataMova/README.md

 # ThaDataMova

-It mova tha data 😎
-(from a network location)
+It mova tha data 😎 (from a domain restricted network location) OUTTA THERE

 ## Dependencies